 Approach used in this study is pragmatics, namely speech act analyses.
 In this respect, the principle of analyzing linguistic data for speech act used illocutionary act element: illocutionary force and the propositional contents as the approach to categorize different types of speech acts.
 Searle and Vanderveken (2005) account on illocutionary force components was applied to categorize types of illocutionary acts of Tuan guru speeches and casual conversation.
 Furthermore, other approaches are crucial in analyzing and examining the types and natures of the normative dimensions of speech acts, namely, philosophy of the mind, philosophy of action, and philosophical ethics.
 These approaches combined are commonly used in analytical linguistics, especially in analysis of speech act normativity.

 One of the most fundamentals in analyzing the type of speech acts is through analysis of double structure, namely its illocutionary force and propositional content.
-The method used is qualitative-exploratory.
-It means the study is in the form of qualitative and exploratory combinations.
+The method used in this study is qualitative-exploratory.
+This means the study combines qualitative and exploratory inquiries.
 The type of exploratory is investigative in the sense of examining and analyzing in order to extend previous theoretical concept on normative and moral dimensions of speech.
 On that procedure, the generalization that is inductive derivation is about the normative and moral state of act in terms of language institution, its process, and necessary condition.

-Observation and recording method are applied.
+To collect the data, observation and voice recording method are applied.
 The methods chosen covered the speech act phenomena and addressed speech act typology, dimensions of speech act normativity and morality grounded on the universality principle of analyzing double structure F (p) and set of successful conditions of each act.
 Spoken data from Tuan Guru speeches in formal setting and casual conversations in informal setting in South Sikur village using Meno-mene dialect were collected by observing and recording.
 Observation by recording was done for about 3 months.
 Tuan guru speech 1 was recorded on 5th August 2015 with duration 12 minutes 58 second.
 Tuan guru 2 was recorded on 9th September 2015 with duration 43 minutes and 49 second.
 The last, casual conversations were recorded in 12th October 2015 with duration 1 hour 23 minutes.
 Moreover, data recorded from Tuan Guru speeches and casual conversations in South Sikur village were conducted from August until October .
 The recorded data are transcribed into English.

 RESULTS AND DISCUSSION